 (c) Amounts are included in Change in Unrealized Appreciation (Depreciation) on Investments in the Consolidated Statement of Operations.

 At December 31, 2021, the Fund's derivative assets and liabilities are as follows:

-Gross Amounts of Assets and Liabilities Presented in the Consolidated Statement of Assets and Liabilities
+(a) Amounts are included in Investments in Securities in the Consolidated Statement of Assets and Liabilities.